MP [1]Charting Your Course In Life

 Conversion to StarBase

-StarBase, the software custom-designed for Celestics, converts the calendric data directly into a graphic format with all celestial bodies in the horoscope projected into their actual locations in the zodiac — the real-sky zodiac, not the starless astrological zodiac.
+StarBase, the software custom-designed for Celestics, converts the calendric data directly into a graphic format with all celestial bodies in the horoscope projected into their actual locations in the surrounding sky — in the real-sky zodiac, not the starless astrological zodiac.
 To make this conversion, StarBase generates the Rimsite.
 This is a graphic model of the set of constellations surrounding the earth located (sited/sighted) on the rim of the ecliptic.
 In all there are 88 named constellations in the total celestial sphere, but most of them are located above or below the defining line of the ecliptic which is a circular grid of 360 degrees, like a protractor.

 Read more about the ecliptic and longitude here [ADD link to DD page Ecliptic from MP Need to Know].